Maths Mutt HOME

 Example

-An object of mass 10 kg is at rest in limiting equilibrium on a slope which is inclined at 30° to the horizontal.
+A 10 kg object is in limiting equilibrium on a slope inclined at \(30^\circ\).

 The object is in limiting equilibrium, so